barestan/TypewriterCli/README.md

 # Typewriter Cli
-NetCore version [Typewriter]() with command line interface and single file processing.
+NetCore version of [Typewriter](https://frhagn.github.io/Typewriter) with command line interface and single file processing.

 ## Use Typewriter Cli with Rider
 Use Rider File Watchers settings.